DSLFoundry/mps-langvis/README.md

 Prerequisites:
  * Download PlantUML from http://plantuml.sourceforge.net/download.html
  * Install the image viewer of your choice (e.g. eog or another viewer which automatically refreshes the view on file change)
+ * Clone this git repository

 Build the plugin:
  * Open the mps-langstructvis solution in MPS.
  * Adjust the mps_home path in the build solution
- * Rebuild all solutions
+ * Rebuild all solutions (there should be a build.xml now in the top-level folder of the cloned repository)
- * Run "ant" in the project folder
+ * Run "ant" in the top-level folder the cloned repository

 Install the plugin:
  * Select "File" -> "Settings" -> "Plugins" -> "Install from disk".